 The final word

-The pandemic has brought the genie out of the bottle, distance learning is no longer just for adults or college students.
+Distance learning is no longer just for adults or college students.
 With schools across the world experimenting with home lessons and further digital integration in a classroom setting, new tools are being developed and used every day.
 It is a challenging but exciting time, demonstrating the resilience of students and teachers to adapt to a new landscape.
 Lumin PDF aims to support teachers with digital solutions and classroom strategies, so everyone can get the most out of our product!